frerich/filter_formatter/README.md

 stdout.
 An exit code of 0 is considered success, any other exit code is considered failure.

-This makes it easy to hook any command line tool into `mix format`
+This makes it easy to hook any command line tool into `mix format`.

 ## Installation